 - Takes up minimal floor space

 It’s a bit more complicated and advanced than putting a regular cast iron radiator in a hole, in the conservatory floor, and then fitting a vent over it.
 Trench heaters are purpose-build radiators that fit into (under) the floor, are safe to walk over, and many even feature fans to heat up a cold room in moments.
 The catch is that you still can’t place furniture over them, and they demand a much higher price than your standard radiator.
-But then again, more floor space is always worth it and you can find affordable trench heating options in our online store.
+But then again, more floor space is always worth it and you can find affordable trench heating options in our online store - as shown right.

 Underfloor Heating: Invisible Conservatory Heating

 Underfloor heating is popular in bathrooms to guarantee warm feet and a clutter-free visual experience.
 Plus, more floor space.
 It’s underfloor heating meaning it literally ALL goes under the floor, with no visible vents as with trench heating.
 This immediately means that heating won't quite be as quick as trench heaters, but the benefits of underfloor heating will show you why it’s quickly becoming the most popular method of heating in modern homes.

 The lengthy amount of time it takes to warm up is a big disadvantage, as is the recommendation that it only be used with hardwood floor or tiles.
 But, since it can be timed to turn on a few hours before use, it’s easy to automate it.
 Still, it’s not quite as convenient as an electric radiator.
 Where underfloor heating in a conservatory shines, is in its even distribution of heat through the room.
 And obviously, the complete lack of a physical presence in the room is great.
 That’s a pretty big positive.

 Take a peek at our underfloor heating below and be sure to shop the full range too!

 Gas Central Heating: Heating a Conservatory in Winter the Usual Way